 We live in world of amazing technologies, easy to use and all around us.
 Your 4-year-old niece is playing Clash of Clans on her iPad, and your dad is hooked on the latest video game on his PC.
 But the technology behind these 21st century feats is complex and invisible, abstracted away from those who control it.
-These iPads and PCs don’t provide us an easy chance to do basic programming on them either.
+These iPads and PCs don’t provide an easy chance to do basic programming on them either.
 For almost all of us, the code that makes these objects work is enigmatic and intimidating.

 But what if it was possible to learn a programming language without possessing some inherent talent that seems so prevalent in software writers?
 This brings me to the programming language Ruby, and to the application Ruby on Rails, which basically streamlines the Ruby language.
 Ruby, the programming language, is actually fun to write.
 In fact, the man who created it said his major motivation when inventing the language was to design something that would make programmers happy.

 Here’s an example of how Ruby is different from other languages.
 If I wanted to print something to the screen in a language like PHP, I’d need to write: echo “Is this thing on?”;.

-If you wanted to write the same thing in Ruby on Rails, I’d write: puts “Is this thing on?”
+If I wanted to write the same thing in Ruby on Rails, I’d write: puts “Is this thing on?”

 Ruby isn’t as cluttered with symbols, and it uses language that is more intuitive to what you’re trying to achieve.
-While the difference is subtle in an example like this (“puts” makes more sense than “echo,” since you’re putting the text on the screen), when it comes to writing loooong strings of code, minor improvements like this add up over time and make your job much, much easier.
+While the difference is subtle in an example like this (where “puts” makes more sense than “echo,” since you’re putting the text on the screen), when it comes to writing loooong strings of code, minor improvements like this add up over time and make your job much, much easier.

-A programming language like Ruby isn’t designed for the Web, but this is where Ruby on Rails comes in.
-Say I wanted to create a Web page using Ruby, but wasn’t using the Rails framework.
+A programming language like Ruby isn’t designed for the web.
+But this is where Ruby on Rails comes in.
+Say I wanted to create a webpage using Ruby, but I wasn’t using the Rails framework.
 If I were to type puts “Is this thing on?” in an HTML document, which is what webpages use, you’d literally see puts “Is this thing on?” on that webpage.
 However, Ruby sidesteps this problem.

-Did you know that companies like Airbnb, Fab.com, and Hulu built their products using Rails?
-Building with Rails also offers a good opportunity to put into practice all the skills you’ve learned so far—from implementing static webpages with HTML and CSS to using programming concepts like object-oriented programming… I know, I know.
+Did you know companies like Airbnb, Fab.com, and Hulu built their products using Rails?
+Building with Rails also offers a good opportunity to put into practice all the skills you’ve learned so far—from implementing static webpages with HTML and CSS to using programming concepts like object-oriented programming.
+I know, I know.
 I’m getting ahead of myself.
 But take a whack at Rails, and you won’t be far behind.

 There are a few reasons why Rails is so great for beginners.
 Learning to program in Ruby is much easier than in other languages because the language is super flexible and very forgiving, which translates to more time spent absorbing programming fundamentals.
-Using Rails is kinda like driving an 18-wheeler.
+Using Rails is kind of like driving an 18-wheeler.
 It’s crazy powerful, but do you really understand how the 18-wheeler works?

 In other words, the fact that Rails takes care of so many things for you will allow you to do a bunch of fancy things right off the bat.
 But it can be a double-edged sword because sometimes you can get a little ahead of yourself and not really learn the fundamental stuff you’ve got to know eventually, if you want to progress.
 For that reason, it’s really important to learn Ruby on Rails from the ground up, and in particular, make sure you’re comfortable in Ruby.
 Preferably, learn Ruby before you dive into Rails.
 You want to learn how to ride a bike before driving a car before driving an 18-wheeler.
-You don’t need to be an expert Ruby coder, just comfortable.
+You don’t need to be an expert Ruby coder, just comfortable using it.

 Rails is designed with the best practices in mind, guiding you into writing awesome code even if you don’t want to (or wouldn’t know how).
-This means that if you want to write robust web applications that will scale as you need them to and be easy to maintain as you go forward, Rails is an awesome way to go.
+This means if you want to write robust web applications that will scale as you need them to and be easy to maintain as you go forward, Rails is an awesome way to go.

-One of the reasons why Rails is so popular with tech startups is that it’s really great for rapid prototyping.
+One of the reasons Rails is so popular with tech startups is it’s really great for rapid prototyping.
 You could think of a Rails app you want to build and have it up online and ready to go within a few hours.
 There are very few frameworks that could make that possible.